 - And it’s even vegan-friendly!

-With only a few nourishing ingredients, this recipe is the best example of how delicious simple, real food can be.
+With only a few nourishing ingredients, this Swiss chard recipe is the best example of how delicious simple, real food can be.

 - Onions.
 No matter what type of onion you choose, you simply cannot go wrong.
-Depending on whatever is on sale, I’ve had both yellow, white and sweet onions in my pantry and they all taste delicious.
+Depending on whatever is on sale, I’ve had yellow, white, and sweet onions in my pantry, and they all taste delicious.
 Red onions would be okay too.

-- Swiss chard.
-I typically use rainbow chard simply because I like all the colors (and a variety of colors in a diet generally means a variety of nutrients), but you can use red Swiss chard leaves as well.
+- Chard.
+I typically use rainbow chard simply because I like all the colors (and we all know we’re supposed to eat the rainbow), but you can use red Swiss chard leaves as well.

 - Garlic.
 I’ve tried this recipe with both fresh garlic and granulated garlic and hands down, granulated garlic wins out every time.